Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -39.2 days of iShares MSCI France Index Fund is smaller, thus worse.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -39.2 days of iShares MSCI France Index Fund is lower, thus worse.

-• Looking at maximum DrawDown in of -31.5 days in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (-24.5 days).
+• Looking at maximum DrawDown in of -31.5 days in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (-24.5 days).

 MaxDuration:

-• The maximum days below previous high over 5 years of iShares MSCI France Index Fund is 311 days, which is smaller, thus better compared to the benchmark SPY (488 days) in the same period.
+• The maximum time in days below previous high water mark over 5 years of iShares MSCI France Index Fund is 311 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration: